lauren-west/cs124/docs/design.md

 ![](https://user-images.githubusercontent.com/54875885/134599183-414a0b2f-2302-4f1f-ae8e-d0d829456922.png)

-Lastly, our final design incorporated all our user testing feedback, and we went for a simple list design, where editing the text is done via clicking directly on it, and swiping to the right brings back the user to the home page.
+Our original final design prior to Lab 2 incorporated all our user testing feedback from Lab 1, and we went for a simple list design, where editing the text is done via clicking directly on it, and swiping to the right brings back the user to the home page.
 We removed all clutter that was not explicitly needed:

 ![](https://user-images.githubusercontent.com/54875885/134609943-90b7deb8-aff7-428f-bb2e-06d6730671dc.jpg)

+![]

+Lastly, our final design for Lab 2 looked very similar to our Lab 1 design, however we decided to bring back the pencil-edit icon for editing names of lists/tasks and deleting lists/tasks.
+We reverted this change due to user-feedback that suggested that clicking and holding distinction between entering a list and editing a list name was too subtle.
+Further, to go back from a list into the larger list collection we added a back button in the top left.
+We chose to add a back button rather than simply have a swipe feature again due to user-feedback requesting a more obvious approach.
+Further, when adding a list/task we created a prompt feature that allows for user input and the option to cancel the addition of a new list/task.

 ## User Testing
 It was mentioned in Design Designs that we used User Testing to decide on a pencil icon vs touch to edit.
 We set up an experiment and asked User A to comment on the design with the pencil feature and a design that would be touch to edit.
 User A said that the touch to edit was clear enough, and made for better aesthetics.
 We also took this test to User B, who shared similar remarks in favor of touch to edit.
 User C reminded us that we did not have a list box on our main page, so we made sure to add that in our final design.
 Lastly, User C remarked on our radio buttons and requested them to be changed to checkboxes which we did in our final design.
 ![)](https://user-images.githubusercontent.com/54875885/134599216-2724e8e7-9b9a-4954-bc96-4c50a109f02f.png)

+For our Lab 2 user-testing we received the following feedback:
+- User A stated that every item was too large, we were requested to make everything visually smaller.
+- User C was confused by the method of swiping left to go back a page, and requested a back button.
+- All users requested an edit icon as compared to a hold to edit list/task name feature.

 ## Final Design
-#### Implemented Features:
+### Implemented Features:
+#### LAB 1
 - Created an item named "Buy new John Grisham book" from a previously empty list
 - In a non-empty list, created an item named "Eat Lunch"
 - Marked the item named "Call Mom" completed (assumes there exists an item named "Call Mom").